Smashing localizations of rings of weak global dimension at most one: A direct module theoretic approach

-Suppose conversely that $f$ is a homological epimorphism.
+Suppose conversely that $f\dd R \to S$ is a homological epimorphism.
 Then $\Img f_*$ is closed under limits, colimits and extensions even without any restriction on $R$.
-Indeed, the closure under limits and colimits is clear, so suppose that we have a short exact sequence $0 \to X \to Y \to Z \to 0$ in $\ModR$ \st $X,Z \in \Img f_*$.
+Indeed, $\Img f_*$ is closed under limits and colimits since the forgetful functor $f_*\dd\Modr{S} \to \ModR$ is fully faithful and preserves limits and colimits.
+Suppose that we have a short exact sequence $0 \to X \to Y \to Z \to 0$ in $\ModR$ \st $X,Z \in \Img f_*$.
 Then we have a commutative diagram with isomorphisms in the two marked columns

-Since $\Tor_1^R(Z,S) \cong \Tor_1^S(Z,S) = 0$ by Proposition~\ref{prop:char-hom-epi}, $Y \otimes f$ is an isomorphism and $Y \in \Img f_*$. \end{proof}
+Since $\Tor_1^R(Z,S) \cong \Tor_1^S(Z,S) = 0$ by Proposition~\ref{prop:char-hom-epi}, $Y \otimes_R f$ is an isomorphism and $Y \in \Img f_*$. \end{proof}

 Finally, we mention a relation to universal localizations.

 \begin{defn} \cite[Ch.
 4]{Scho85} A ring homomorphism $f\dd R\to S$ is called a \emph{universal localization} if there exists a set $\mathfrak{S}$ of morphisms between finitely generated projective $R$-modules such that \begin{enumerate} \item $\sigma \otimes_R S$ is an isomorphism of $S$-modules for all $\sigma \in\mathfrak{S}$, and \item every ring homomorphism $R\to S'$ such that $\sigma \otimes_R S'$ is an isomorphism of $S'$-modules for all $\sigma \in \mathfrak{S}$ factors uniquely through $f\dd R\to S$. \end{enumerate} \end{defn}